 Tosca - Using Tricentis' Tosca with HeadSpin

 Tosca is a continuous testing platform using codeless AI, developed by our partners at Tricentis, to assist you with end-to-end testing using screen capture methodology.
 Tosca allows you to test with several enterprise applications and various mobile devices, including Apple devices, from a Windows PC interface.
 Tosca’s AI-powered testing tools combined with HeadSpin’s comprehensive data capture and globally available devices makes for a powerful combination to give you the best of testing environments.
 This guide provides you with instructions for the configuration of a new device within Tosca as well as the creation and running of a new test case.
-Please note that this guide only provides instruction for Tosca v.15 only; for more in-depth documentation or documentation for older versions of Tosca, please refer to Tricentis’ Tosca documentation here.
+Please note that this guide provides instruction for Tosca v2023.1; for more in-depth documentation or documentation for older versions of Tosca, please refer to Tricentis’ Tosca documentation here.

 Scanning a Device and Application

 1. Determine the device you are working with.
 In the Remote Control page of the HeadSpin UI, on the far right side of the screen, each device has a ‘...’ icon.
 Click this icon and select ‘Automation Configuration’.

 2. Within the Automation Configuration pop-up, in the Device Configuration tab, copy the WebDriver URL.
 Make a note of the device udid as well.
 You will need this information for Tosca configuration in later steps.

 3. In the Tosca interface, click ‘Modules’, then select Scan->Mobile.

 4. In the Mobile Scan pop-up that appears, click 'Add Connection'*.

 Note*: within the Mobile Scan window, two checkboxes are located at the bottom of the window.
 One of these checkboxes is 'Run Live View'; we recommend checking this checkbox for ease of use in the Tosca interface when running tests.